Identifying the Distribution of Welfare from Discrete Choice: Introduction

-To operationalise our framework, we first adapt the class of individual welfare measures introduced by \cite{Fleurbaey2009} to settings where individual choice is discrete instead of continuous.
-We call them nested opportunity set~(NOS) measures.
-These welfare measures were developed in line with the growing consensus that well-being, be it measured at the individual micro- or at a nation-wide macro-level, needs to be assessed in a multi-dimensional way, which goes beyond income alone (e.g., see \citealp{StiglitzSenFitoussi} and \citealp{fleurbaey2013beyond}).
 We show that MMUs are within the class of NOS measures, and use them as a leading example to illustrate our approach.\footnote{The use of welfare measures based on the expenditure function, the so-called MMUs, is a well-established practice in the applied welfare literature (for seminal contributions, see \citealp{diamondmcfadden}; \citealp{dixit}; \citealp{king}).} As a result, the well-known CV and EV, which are both measures of differences of individual welfare, are embedded in our framework.
-Our results therefore generalise the findings of \cite{johnk.dagsvikCompensatingVariationHicksian2005} and \cite{depalmaTransitionChoiceProbabilities2011} to settings where unobserved heterogeneity is essentially unrestricted.
+Our results therefore generalize the findings of \cite{johnk.dagsvikCompensatingVariationHicksian2005} and \cite{depalmaTransitionChoiceProbabilities2011} to settings where unobserved heterogeneity is essentially unrestricted.